W3SS/microservices-software-architecture/README.md

 whether to use Google login or register an account using register form, there is the test account as well.
  username: test, password: test.

-## Node js
-Node js must be installed to run the client code.
-If you have not Node js installed, go through the guide bellow. https://nodejs.org/en/download/package-manager

 ## Docker
 This application can be run with docker containers as well.
 Docs: https://docs.docker.com
 ### Steps to run with docker